 Florida Statute 193.461 creates the agricultural classification, which provides for a "value in use" appraisal rather than a "market value" appraisal.
 Basically, this means the property will be valued based upon what the current use will generate as income, rather than what it could be sold for.
 A list of current values for the different uses of agricultural property in Alachua County is available.
 What Can I Expect in The Future?
 If the agricultural classification is approved, your property will be periodically inspected to assure that you are continuing the qualifying use of your property and that you are continuing to work the plan you originally submitted.
-If the use appears to have changed or ceased, we will send you a letter asking what you are doing to continue to qualify the property.
+If the use appears to have changed or ceased, you will receive a non-renew letter.
+You will then have to reapply with supporting documentation to continue to qualify for the classification.